awsdocs/aws-cdk-guide/v2/tagging.md

 ------

 **Tip**
-The logic of conditional tagging, including priorities, resource types, and so on, is built into the `Tag` class, so you can use these features when applying tags to arbitrary resources\.
-Also, the `Tag` class only tags taggble resources, so you don't need to test whether a construct is taggable before applying a tag\.
+The logic of conditional tagging, including priorities, resource types, and so on, is built into the `Tag` class\.
+You can use these features when applying tags to arbitrary resources; the tag is not applied if the conditions aren't met\.
+Also, the `Tag` class only tags taggable resources, so you don't need to test whether a construct is taggable before applying a tag\.